5 things my kids say make them feel more important than my business:

-I want to give you some tips, if you've decided that you want to try.
+I want to give you some tips, if you’ve decided that you want to try.
 I was talking on Marco Polo with one of you over the weekend.
 This conversation is what actually prompted this episode.
-I had a couple of Marco Polo conversations going on, and we will address some of those in future episodes, because this is going to be a mini season of a few different episodes.
+I had a couple of Marco Polo conversations going on, and we will address some of those in future episodes.

 We happened to be on a family vacation and I had all my kids in the car with me and my husband.
 So, I said to them, “Hey guys, I have a friend and she’s struggling with whether or not she should keep her business.
 I want to know what your thoughts are.
 Do you feel like me having a business makes me a bad mom?
 Do you feel like my business is more important than you?
 Do you feel like you get enough time for me?”

-Before I set work hours.
-I was, you know, half working and half being mom all the time.
-And they never really got 100% of me.
-But once I set work hours, they knew that when it wasn't my work hours, I was 100% theirs.
-This allowed them to better, they're not perfect at it, but it allowed them to be better at letting me work because they weren't afraid that they weren't going to have me.
+Before I set work hours, I was half working and half being mom – all the time.
+Blah.
+They never really got 100% of me.
+Once I set work hours, they knew that when it wasn’t my work hours, I was 100% theirs.
+This allowed them to be better at letting me work because they weren’t afraid that they weren’t going to have me.
 They knew that their time was coming.